 Cause Solution Cable is loose.
-Reseat diskette drive data and power cables.
+Reseat diskette drive data and power cable.
 Removable drive is not seated properly.
 Reseat the drive.
+The device has been hidden in Computer Setup.
+Run the Computer Setup utility and ensure Device Available is selected for the Legacy Diskette in Security > Device Security .